 The Netherlands remains a strong location for relocating expatriates looking to work abroad but not move too far from home.

-The welcoming nature of the Dutch, the many similarities in working practices and day-to-day life in the Netherlands, and the fact that there are incentives to encourage skilled foreign workers to remain, all mean that considering purchasing a home in the Netherlands is something that many expats do.
+The welcoming nature of the Dutch, the many similarities in working practices and day-to-day life in the Netherlands, and the fact that there are incentives to encourage skilled foreign workers to remain all mean that considering purchasing a home in the Netherlands is something that many expats do.

 As you are probably interested in getting the best value for money out of your ultimate decision, tax on Dutch property will play a role in your decision.
-This article gives you a good and helpful overview of taxes and housing in the Netherlands.
+This article gives a helpful overview of taxes and housing in the Netherlands.

 If not, then renting a place is a good option when you really only intend to stay in the Netherlands for a couple of years or when it is uncertain how long you will be staying.

-When you buy a property in the Netherlands you can benefit from a Dutch income tax incentive.
-This incentive allows interest paid on a loan that has been used to acquire Dutch real estate, (e.g. a mortgage), to be deducted for Dutch income tax purposes.
+When you buy a property in the Netherlands, you can benefit from a Dutch income tax incentive.
+This incentive allows interest paid on a loan that has been used to acquire Dutch real estate (e.g. a mortgage) to be deducted for Dutch income tax purposes.
 This means that the Dutch tax you pay on your salary is reduced because of the deductible interest on your mortgage loan.

 However, Dutch property is also deemed to generate income.
 This income is a fictitious amount and is a percentage of a maximum of 0.55% of the fair market value of the property.

-So, say for example you borrow EUR 200,000 to buy your Dutch property and your mortgage interest rate is 5%, the annual interest of EUR 10,000 is deductible for Dutch income tax purposes – but EUR 1,100 is deemed to be taxable income for Dutch income tax purposes.
+So, say, for example, you borrow EUR 200,000 to buy your Dutch property, and your mortgage interest rate is 5%; the annual interest of EUR 10,000 is deductible for Dutch income tax purposes – but EUR 1,100 is deemed to be taxable income for Dutch income tax purposes.
 This results in a real net deduction of EUR 8,900 per annum.